Source code for icclim._core.generic.functions

 from icclim._core.model.threshold import Threshold

 [docs] def count_occurrences( climate_vars: list[ClimateVariable], resample_freq: Frequency, logical_link: LogicalLink, date_event: bool, to_percent: bool, **kwargs, # noqa: ARG001 ) -> DataArray: """ Count the occurrences of exceedances of the threshold(s).
 Parameters ---------- climate_vars : list[ClimateVariable] The list of climate variables containing the data and the threshold(s). resample_freq : Frequency The time frequency of the output. logical_link : LogicalLink The logical link to apply to the exceedances if multiple thresholds are provided. date_event : bool Whether to return the date of the event. to_percent : bool Whether to return the result in percent. **kwargs : dict Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The count of occurrences of exceedances. """ if date_event: reducer_op = _count_occurrences_with_date else: reducer_op = partial(DataArrayResample.sum, dim="time") merged_exceedances = _compute_exceedances( climate_vars, resample_freq.pandas_freq, logical_link, ) result = reducer_op(merged_exceedances.resample(time=resample_freq.pandas_freq)) if to_percent: result = _to_percent(result, resample_freq) result.attrs[UNITS_KEY] = "%" return result return to_agg_units(result, climate_vars[0].studied_data, "count")
+Returns ------- DataArray The count of occurrences of exceedances.
+Examples -------- Count days per year when temperature exceeds 25 °C: >>> import numpy as np >>> import pandas as pd >>> import xarray as xr >>> import icclim >>> time = pd.date_range("2000-01-01", periods=365, freq="D") >>> tas = xr.DataArray( ... np.full(365, 303.15), ... coords={"time": time}, ... dims=["time"], ... attrs={"units": "K"}, ... ) >>> result = icclim.count_occurrences( ... in_files=tas, var_name="tas", threshold="> 25 degC" ... ) >>> int(result.count_occurrences.isel(time=0).values) 365 """ if date_event: reducer_op = _count_occurrences_with_date else: reducer_op = partial(DataArrayResample.sum, dim="time") merged_exceedances = _compute_exceedances( climate_vars, resample_freq.pandas_freq, logical_link, ) result = reducer_op(merged_exceedances.resample(time=resample_freq.pandas_freq)) if to_percent: result = _to_percent(result, resample_freq) result.attrs[UNITS_KEY] = "%" return result freq = check_freq(climate_vars[0].studied_data, dim="time") return _safe_to_agg_units( result, climate_vars[0].studied_data, "count", deffreq=freq )

-[docs] def max_consecutive_occurrence( climate_vars: list[ClimateVariable], resample_freq: Frequency, logical_link: LogicalLink, date_event: bool, source_freq_delta: timedelta, **kwargs, # noqa: ARG001 ) -> DataArray: """ Calculate the maximum number of consecutive occurrences of exceedances for a given set of climate variables.
+[docs] def max_consecutive_occurrence( climate_vars: list[ClimateVariable], resample_freq: Frequency, logical_link: LogicalLink, date_event: bool, source_freq_delta: timedelta, **kwargs, ) -> DataArray: """ Calculate the maximum number of consecutive occurrences of exceedances for a given set of climate variables.
 Parameters ---------- climate_vars : list[ClimateVariable] The list of climate variables containing the data and the threshold(s). resample_freq : Frequency The time frequency of the output. logical_link : LogicalLink The logical link to apply when merging the exceedances. date_event : bool Whether to include the dates of the exceedances in the result. source_freq_delta : timedelta The time difference between consecutive data points in the source data. **kwargs : dict Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The maximum number of consecutive occurrences of exceedances. """ # noqa: E501 merged_exceedances = _compute_exceedances( climate_vars, resample_freq.pandas_freq, logical_link, ) rle = run_length.rle(merged_exceedances, dim="time", index="first") resampled = rle.resample(time=resample_freq.pandas_freq) if date_event: result = _consecutive_occurrences_with_dates(resampled, source_freq_delta) else: result = resampled.max(dim="time") return to_agg_units(result, climate_vars[0].studied_data, "count")
+Returns ------- DataArray The maximum number of consecutive occurrences of exceedances.
+Examples -------- Longest dry spell (consecutive days with pr < 1 mm/day), equivalent to CDD: >>> import numpy as np >>> import pandas as pd >>> import xarray as xr >>> import icclim >>> time = pd.date_range("2000-01-01", periods=365, freq="D") >>> # Dry every day >>> pr = xr.DataArray( ... np.zeros(365), ... coords={"time": time}, ... dims=["time"], ... attrs={"units": "mm/day"}, ... ) >>> result = icclim.max_consecutive_occurrence( ... in_files=pr, var_name="pr", threshold="< 1 mm/day" ... ) >>> int(result.max_consecutive_occurrence.isel(time=0).values) 365 """ merged_exceedances = _compute_exceedances( climate_vars, resample_freq.pandas_freq, logical_link, ) from xclim.indices import run_length # noqa: PLC0415 rle = run_length.rle( merged_exceedances, dim="time", index=kwargs.get("run_index", "first") ) resampled = rle.resample(time=resample_freq.pandas_freq) if date_event: result = _consecutive_occurrences_with_dates( resampled, source_freq_delta, kwargs.get("run_index", "first") ) else: result = resampled.max(dim="time") freq = check_freq(climate_vars[0].studied_data, dim="time") return _safe_to_agg_units( result, climate_vars[0].studied_data, "count", deffreq=freq )

-[docs] def sum_of_spell_lengths( climate_vars: list[ClimateVariable], resample_freq: Frequency, logical_link: LogicalLink, min_spell_length: int, **kwargs, # noqa: ARG001 ) -> DataArray: """ Calculate the sum of the lengths of all spells in the data.
+[docs] def sum_of_spell_lengths( climate_vars: list[ClimateVariable], resample_freq: Frequency, logical_link: LogicalLink, min_spell_length: int, **kwargs, ) -> DataArray: """ Calculate the sum of the lengths of all spells in the data.
 This function calculates the sum of the lengths of all spells in the data, where a spell is defined as a consecutive occurrence of exceedances.
 Parameters ---------- climate_vars : list[ClimateVariable] The list of climate variables containing the data and the threshold(s). resample_freq : Frequency The time frequency of the output. logical_link : LogicalLink The logical link to apply when merging the exceedances. min_spell_length : int The minimum length of a spell to consider. **kwargs : dict Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The sum of the lengths of all spells in the data. """ merged_exceedances = _compute_exceedances( climate_vars, resample_freq.pandas_freq, logical_link, ) rle = run_length.rle(merged_exceedances, dim="time", index="first") cropped_rle = rle.where(rle >= min_spell_length, other=0) result = cropped_rle.resample(time=resample_freq.pandas_freq).max(dim="time") return to_agg_units(result, climate_vars[0].studied_data, "count")
+Returns ------- DataArray The sum of the lengths of all spells in the data. """ merged_exceedances = _compute_exceedances( climate_vars, resample_freq.pandas_freq, logical_link, ) from xclim.indices import run_length # noqa: PLC0415 rle = run_length.rle( merged_exceedances, dim="time", index=kwargs.get("run_index", "first") ) cropped_rle = rle.where(rle >= min_spell_length, other=0) result = cropped_rle.resample(time=resample_freq.pandas_freq).sum(dim="time") freq = check_freq(climate_vars[0].studied_data, dim="time") return _safe_to_agg_units( result, climate_vars[0].studied_data, "count", deffreq=freq )

 [docs] def maximum( climate_vars: list[ClimateVariable], resample_freq: Frequency, date_event: bool, **kwargs, # noqa: ARG001 ) -> DataArray: """ Calculate the maximum value of the given climate variables.
 Parameters ---------- climate_vars : list[ClimateVariable] List of climate variables to calculate the maximum value for. resample_freq : Frequency The frequency at which to resample the data. date_event : bool Flag indicating whether the output should include the date of the events. **kwargs : dict Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The maximum value of the climate variables. """ return _run_simple_reducer( climate_vars=climate_vars, resample_freq=resample_freq, reducer_op=DataArrayResample.max, date_event=date_event, )
+Returns ------- DataArray The maximum value of the climate variables.
+Examples -------- Annual maximum of a linearly increasing temperature series: >>> import numpy as np >>> import pandas as pd >>> import xarray as xr >>> import icclim >>> time = pd.date_range("2000-01-01", periods=365, freq="D") >>> tas = xr.DataArray( ... np.arange(365, dtype=float) + 273.15, ... coords={"time": time}, ... dims=["time"], ... attrs={"units": "K"}, ... ) >>> result = icclim.maximum(in_files=tas, var_name="tas") >>> round(float(result.maximum.isel(time=0).values), 2) 364.0 """ return _run_simple_reducer( climate_vars=climate_vars, resample_freq=resample_freq, reducer_op=DataArrayResample.max, date_event=date_event, )

 [docs] def minimum( climate_vars: list[ClimateVariable], resample_freq: Frequency, date_event: bool, **kwargs, # noqa: ARG001 ) -> DataArray: """ Calculate the minimum value of the given climate variables.
 Parameters ---------- climate_vars : list[ClimateVariable] List of climate variables to calculate the minimum value for. resample_freq : Frequency The frequency at which to resample the data. date_event : bool Flag indicating whether the output should include the date of the events. **kwargs : dict Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The minimum value of the climate variables. """ return _run_simple_reducer( climate_vars=climate_vars, resample_freq=resample_freq, reducer_op=DataArrayResample.min, date_event=date_event, )
+Returns ------- DataArray The minimum value of the climate variables.
+Examples -------- Annual minimum of a constant 0 °C series: >>> import numpy as np >>> import pandas as pd >>> import xarray as xr >>> import icclim >>> time = pd.date_range("2000-01-01", periods=365, freq="D") >>> tas = xr.DataArray( ... np.zeros(365) + 273.15, ... coords={"time": time}, ... dims=["time"], ... attrs={"units": "K"}, ... ) >>> result = icclim.minimum(in_files=tas, var_name="tas") >>> round(float(result.minimum.isel(time=0).values), 2) 0.0 """ return _run_simple_reducer( climate_vars=climate_vars, resample_freq=resample_freq, reducer_op=DataArrayResample.min, date_event=date_event, )

 [docs] def average( climate_vars: list[ClimateVariable], resample_freq: Frequency, **kwargs, # noqa: ARG001 ) -> DataArray: """ Compute the average of the given climate variables.
 Parameters ---------- climate_vars : list[ClimateVariable] List of climate variables to compute the average for. resample_freq : Frequency The frequency at which to resample the data. **kwargs Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The computed average as a DataArray. """ return _run_simple_reducer( climate_vars=climate_vars, resample_freq=resample_freq, reducer_op=DataArrayResample.mean, date_event=False, )
+Returns ------- DataArray The computed average as a DataArray.
+Examples -------- Annual mean of a constant 20 °C temperature series: >>> import numpy as np >>> import pandas as pd >>> import xarray as xr >>> import icclim >>> time = pd.date_range("2000-01-01", periods=365, freq="D") >>> tas = xr.DataArray( ... np.full(365, 293.15), ... coords={"time": time}, ... dims=["time"], ... attrs={"units": "K"}, ... ) >>> result = icclim.average(in_files=tas, var_name="tas") >>> round(float(result.average.isel(time=0).values), 2) 20.0 """ return _run_simple_reducer( climate_vars=climate_vars, resample_freq=resample_freq, reducer_op=DataArrayResample.mean, date_event=False, )

 [docs] def generic_sum( climate_vars: list[ClimateVariable], resample_freq: Frequency, **kwargs, # noqa: ARG001 ) -> DataArray: """ Compute the sum of the given climate variables.
 Parameters ---------- climate_vars : list[ClimateVariable] List of climate variables to compute the sum for. resample_freq : Frequency The frequency at which to resample the data. **kwargs Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The computed sum as a DataArray. """ return _run_simple_reducer( climate_vars=climate_vars, resample_freq=resample_freq, reducer_op=DataArrayResample.sum, date_event=False, must_convert_rate=True, )
+Returns ------- DataArray The computed sum as a DataArray.
+Examples -------- Annual total precipitation from a constant daily rate of 2 mm/day: >>> import numpy as np >>> import pandas as pd >>> import xarray as xr >>> import icclim >>> time = pd.date_range("2000-01-01", periods=365, freq="D") >>> pr = xr.DataArray( ... np.full(365, 2.0), ... coords={"time": time}, ... dims=["time"], ... attrs={"units": "mm/day"}, ... ) >>> result = icclim.sum(in_files=pr, var_name="pr") >>> int(result["sum"].isel(time=0).values) 730 """ return _run_simple_reducer( climate_vars=climate_vars, resample_freq=resample_freq, reducer_op=DataArrayResample.sum, date_event=False, must_convert_rate=True, )

 [docs] def standard_deviation( climate_vars: list[ClimateVariable], resample_freq: Frequency, **kwargs, # noqa: ARG001 ) -> DataArray: """ Compute the standard deviation of the given climate variables.
 This function calculates the standard deviation of the provided climate variables.
 The standard deviation is a measure of the amount of variation or dispersion in the data.
 It quantifies the amount of variation or spread in the values of the climate variables.
 Parameters ---------- climate_vars : list[ClimateVariable] List of climate variables to compute the standard deviation for. resample_freq : Frequency The frequency at which to resample the data. **kwargs Ignored keyword arguments (for compatibility).
 Returns ------- DataArray The computed standard deviation as a DataArray. """ return _run_simple_reducer( climate_vars, resample_freq, DataArrayResample.std, date_event=False, )

 [docs] def max_of_rolling_sum( climate_vars: list[ClimateVariable], resample_freq: Frequency, rolling_window_width: int, date_event: bool, source_freq_delta: timedelta, **kwargs, # noqa: ARG001 ) -> DataArray: """ Compute the maximum value of the rolling sum of the given climate variables.
 The rolling sum is the sum of values over a specified rolling window width.
 The maximum value is the highest value obtained from the rolling sum.
 Parameters ---------- climate_vars : list[ClimateVariable] List of climate variables to compute the maximum value of the rolling sum for. resample_freq : Frequency The frequency at which to resample the data. rolling_window_width : int The width of the rolling window, i.e., the number of values to include in each rolling sum. date_event : bool A flag indicating whether the date of the events should be included in the output. source_freq_delta : timedelta The time difference between consecutive data points in the source data.
 For daily data this is 1 day, for monthly data this is 1 month, etc. **kwargs Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The computed maximum value of the rolling sum as a DataArray. """ return _run_rolling_reducer( climate_vars=climate_vars, resample_freq=resample_freq, rolling_window_width=rolling_window_width, rolling_op=DataArrayRolling.sum, resampled_op=DataArrayResample.max, date_event=date_event, source_freq_delta=source_freq_delta, )
+Returns ------- DataArray The computed maximum value of the rolling sum as a DataArray. """ return _run_rolling_reducer( climate_vars=climate_vars, resample_freq=resample_freq, rolling_window_width=rolling_window_width, rolling_op=lambda x: x.sum(), resampled_op=lambda x: x.max(), date_event=date_event, source_freq_delta=source_freq_delta, )

 [docs] def min_of_rolling_sum( climate_vars: list[ClimateVariable], resample_freq: Frequency, rolling_window_width: int, date_event: bool, source_freq_delta: timedelta, **kwargs, # noqa: ARG001 ) -> DataArray: """ Compute the minimum value of the rolling sum of the given climate variables.
 The rolling sum is the sum of values over a specified rolling window width.
 The minimum value is the lowest value obtained from the rolling sum.
 Parameters ---------- climate_vars : list[ClimateVariable] List of climate variables to compute the minimum value of the rolling sum for. resample_freq : Frequency The frequency at which to resample the data. rolling_window_width : int The width of the rolling window, i.e., the number of values to include in each rolling sum. date_event : bool A flag indicating whether the date of the events should be included in the output. source_freq_delta : timedelta The time difference between consecutive data points in the source data.
 For daily data this is 1 day, for monthly data this is 1 month, etc. **kwargs Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The computed minimum value of the rolling sum as a DataArray. """ return _run_rolling_reducer( climate_vars=climate_vars, resample_freq=resample_freq, rolling_window_width=rolling_window_width, rolling_op=DataArrayRolling.sum, resampled_op=DataArrayResample.min, date_event=date_event, source_freq_delta=source_freq_delta, )
+Returns ------- DataArray The computed minimum value of the rolling sum as a DataArray. """ return _run_rolling_reducer( climate_vars=climate_vars, resample_freq=resample_freq, rolling_window_width=rolling_window_width, rolling_op=lambda x: x.sum(), resampled_op=lambda x: x.min(), date_event=date_event, source_freq_delta=source_freq_delta, )

 [docs] def min_of_rolling_average( climate_vars: list[ClimateVariable], resample_freq: Frequency, rolling_window_width: int, date_event: bool, source_freq_delta: timedelta, **kwargs, # noqa: ARG001 ) -> DataArray: """ Compute the minimum value of the rolling average of the given climate variables.
 The rolling average is the average of values over a specified rolling window width.
 The minimum value is the lowest value obtained from the rolling average.
 Parameters ---------- climate_vars : list[ClimateVariable] List of climate variables to compute the minimum value of the rolling average for. resample_freq : Frequency The frequency at which to resample the data. rolling_window_width : int The width of the rolling window, i.e., the number of values to include in each rolling average. date_event : bool A flag indicating whether the date of the events should be included in the output. source_freq_delta : timedelta The time difference between consecutive data points in the source data.
 For daily data this is 1 day, for monthly data this is 1 month, etc. **kwargs Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The computed minimum value of the rolling average as a DataArray. """ return _run_rolling_reducer( climate_vars=climate_vars, resample_freq=resample_freq, rolling_window_width=rolling_window_width, rolling_op=DataArrayRolling.mean, resampled_op=DataArrayResample.min, date_event=date_event, source_freq_delta=source_freq_delta, )
+Returns ------- DataArray The computed minimum value of the rolling average as a DataArray. """ return _run_rolling_reducer( climate_vars=climate_vars, resample_freq=resample_freq, rolling_window_width=rolling_window_width, rolling_op=lambda x: x.mean(), resampled_op=lambda x: x.min(), date_event=date_event, source_freq_delta=source_freq_delta, )

 [docs] def max_of_rolling_average( climate_vars: list[ClimateVariable], resample_freq: Frequency, rolling_window_width: int, date_event: bool, source_freq_delta: timedelta, **kwargs, # noqa: ARG001 ) -> DataArray: """ Compute the minimum value of the rolling average of the given climate variables.
 The rolling average is the average of values over a specified rolling window width.
 The minimum value is the lowest value obtained from the rolling average.
 Parameters ---------- climate_vars : list[ClimateVariable] List of climate variables to compute the minimum value of the rolling average for. resample_freq : Frequency The frequency at which to resample the data. rolling_window_width : int The width of the rolling window, i.e., the number of values to include in each rolling average. date_event : bool A flag indicating whether the date of the events should be included in the output. source_freq_delta : timedelta The time difference between consecutive data points in the source data.
 For daily data this is 1 day, for monthly data this is 1 month, etc. **kwargs Ignored keyword arguments (for compatibility).
-Returns ------- DataArray The computed minimum value of the rolling average as a DataArray. """ return _run_rolling_reducer( climate_vars=climate_vars, resample_freq=resample_freq, rolling_window_width=rolling_window_width, rolling_op=DataArrayRolling.mean, resampled_op=DataArrayResample.max, date_event=date_event, source_freq_delta=source_freq_delta, )
+Returns ------- DataArray The computed minimum value of the rolling average as a DataArray. """ return _run_rolling_reducer( climate_vars=climate_vars, resample_freq=resample_freq, rolling_window_width=rolling_window_width, rolling_op=lambda x: x.mean(), resampled_op=lambda x: x.max(), date_event=date_event, source_freq_delta=source_freq_delta, )

 [docs] def mean_of_difference( climate_vars: list[ClimateVariable], resample_freq: Frequency, **kwargs, # noqa: ARG001 ) -> DataArray: """ Calculate the mean of the difference between two climate variables.
 This function calculates the mean of the difference between two climate variables for each time step, and then resamples the resulting data based on the specified frequency.
 The resulting data array will have the same units as the study variable.
 Parameters ---------- climate_vars : list[ClimateVariable] The two climate variables necessary to compute the indicator. resample_freq : Frequency Resampling frequency of the output. **kwargs : dict Ignored keyword arguments (for compatibility).
 Returns ------- DataArray The mean of the difference as a xarray.DataArray.
 Notes ----- This is a generification of ECAD's DTR climate index. """ study, ref = get_couple_of_var(climate_vars, "mean_of_difference") mean_of_diff = (study - ref).resample(time=resample_freq.pandas_freq).mean() mean_of_diff.attrs["units"] = study.attrs["units"] return mean_of_diff